Søren Kam

 Søren Kam (2 November 1921 – 23 March 2015) was a Danish junior officer in the Waffen-SS of Nazi Germany during World War II.
 He was wanted for murder in Denmark and listed by the Simon Wiesenthal Center as one of the most wanted Nazi war criminals.

 Early years

-Kam was born on 2 November 1921 in Copenhagen, Denmark as the second of six children to Rasmus Hansen Kam and wife Inger née Hermansen.
+Kam was born on 2 November 1921 in Copenhagen, Denmark, as the second of nine children to Rasmus Hansen Kam and wife Inger née Hermansen.

 The young Kam was a member of the youth faction of the DNSAP (NSU) where he was a close associate of Christian Frederik von Schalburg, one of his so called "blood boys".
 According to the Bovrup File, Kam's mother became a member of DNSAP in December 1940.

 World War II

 Kam volunteered with the SS in June 1940.
 He served with the 5.
 SS-Panzergrenadier-Division Wiking on the Eastern Front.
 He was transferred to SS-Junkerschule Bad Tölz and was promoted to SS-Untersturmführer.